-The Cheryl Frank Memorial Prize is awarded annually for a book or article that constitutes, motivates or exemplifies the best and/or most innovative new writing in or about the tradition of critical realism, including the philosophy of metaReality, in the previous year.
+The Cheryl Frank Memorial Prize is awarded annually for a book that constitutes, motivates or exemplifies the best and/or most innovative new writing in or about the tradition of critical realism, including the philosophy of metaReality, in the previous year.
 Nominations should be made to the IACR General Secretary.
 The winner will be invited to give the annual Cheryl Frank Memorial Lecture at the IACR Annual Conference or some other suitable venue.
 If the author wishes, the lecture will be considered for publication in Journal of Critical Realism.

 The Cheryl Frank Committee consists of one nominee each from IACR, the Centre for Critical Realism and JCR.
 Where the work of one of its members is being considered the Committee invites a substitute nomination from the relevant organization.